mavenius/Power-Control-HomeAssistant/README.md

 During the device control process, specific checks are performed to determine if a device is actually in use.
 It is verified whether the device has a power consumption sensor (device_class power), and if so, whether the consumption exceeds the threshold of 15 W. This check helps identify if the device is actually drawing power.
 In the case where a device does not have a power consumption sensor, only the device's state is considered to determine if it is on or off.

-The system operates as follows: two minutes before reaching the set threshold for power disconnection, a high consumption warning notification is sent to allow for manual management by the user.
+The system operates as follows: two minutes before reaching the set threshold for power shedding, a high consumption warning notification is sent to allow for manual management by the user.
 After the two minutes have elapsed and if the consumption remains high, the devices are sequentially turned off from the list, with a 20-second interval between each.
 During each shutdown phase, a notification is sent to keep the user informed about the process status.
 In the event that the consumption remains high but no devices are found to be on in the list, a notification is sent to alert the user of the occurrence.

 If the emergency threshold is exceeded, the system acts immediately without considering the elapsed time.
 If an active device is detected, the devices are sequentially turned off.

-Once the energy consumption falls below the preset disconnection threshold for the specified time, the system initiates the restoration process.
+Once the energy consumption falls below the preset shedding threshold for the specified time, the system initiates the restoration process.
 The devices are reactivated in reverse order from the sequence in which they were turned off, taking into account the power consumption they had when they were turned off, with notifications sent to inform the user about the restoration status.
 Specific devices can be excluded from the restoration by selecting them through a dedicated selection menu.
 At the end of the restoration process, a final notification is sent to confirm that all devices have been successfully reactivated and that the energy consumption has returned to normal.

 NB: